somethingwentwell/katacoda-scenarios/README.md

 * Please include a detailed README with all configuration files and environment setup.
 Include references to any relevant cases or bug reports.
 Also include a mention of product version when applicable.

 * Follow the naming conventions of the other examples in the repository, if the scripts are associated with a specific case you can prepend the case number to the file or include a mention of it in the readme.
-Make files names descriptive our outline each files purpose in the readme.
+Make files names descriptive and/or outline each files purpose in the readme.
 ** For example: 00016565-KongNodeAsUpstream.yaml

 * You can assume that the user already knows how to use the general tooling documented ( Deck, httpie, docker )